G-Files awards

-Gfiles award is an annual award presented to Civil Servants at the national level in India for extraordinary achievements in governance.
+Gfiles Award is an annual award presented to Civil Servants at the national level in India for extraordinary achievements in governance.
 This award is constituted by GFiles magazine, a national magazine on bureaucracy and governance.
-Winners are selected by the a jury comprising former senior bureaucrats and without the intervention of the government.
+Winners are selected by a jury comprising former senior bureaucrats and without the intervention of the government.

-First award ceremony took place in 2012.
+The first award ceremony took place in 2012.
 The award ceremony takes place every year in Delhi.
 Recent award ceremony took place on 12 December at Civil Services Officers Institute(CSOI) where 13 Civil Servants were awarded.

 Jury

 Prabhat Kumar (Former Cabinet Secretary, Govt. of India)

 A 1964 batch UP Cadre IAS officer Sh.
 Prabhat Kumar has nearly forty years of rich and varied experience at various levels of governance from grassroots levels in the state to the highest level in the Center.
 He was the Cabinet Secretary of India during the Prime Ministership of Sh.Atal Bihari Vajpayee.
 Thereafter, he served as Governor of Jharkhand.